 - A. All applications shall be reviewed by the Human Resources Director.
 Only qualified applications will be forwarded to the appropriate supervisor.
-Qualified applications shall then be further reviewed for job related experience and specific criteria. - B. Interviews shall be scheduled with the selected qualified applicants.
-Appropriate testing and examinations shall be scheduled for the applicants (if applicable).

-- The department head or his/her designee shall make the final selection. - Reference checks will be conducted on the top job candidate(s).
-Successful applicants will be given a conditional offer of employment, and be required to passfollowing which a physical examination, and drug test and class 2 criminal background check, including finger printing.

-will be required.

-- Police officer applicants will be required to pass Florida Statute requirements including a polygraph examination, drug screen and psychological evaluation. - D.Background investigation and reference checks will beconducted on the top job candidate(s). - C.F.
-Any employee who has previously been discharged from the City for cause will not be eligible for rehire for a minimum period of 10 years. rehired. - F.G.
-Selected applicants will be required to provide any. special license(s) or certifications which may be necessary for the position within the probationary period. - G.H.
-Selected applicants will be required to provide proof of . . .
-Formatted: Bullets and Numbering bondability, if applicable. - H. Police officer applicants will be required to pass Florida.
-Statute requirements including a polygraph examination, drug screen and psychological evaluation. - I.Applicants for appointment as police officers must be at. least nineteen (19) years of age. - J. The department head or acting department head shall make the. final selection.
+Qualified applications shall then be further reviewed for job related experience and specific criteria.
+Applicant shall disclose if any City employee is a relative as defined in Section 2.10 herein. - B. Interviews shall be scheduled with the selected qualified applicants.
+Appropriate testing and examinations shall be scheduled for the applicants (if applicable). - C. The department head or shall make the final selection. - D. Reference checks will be conducted on the top job candidate(s).
+Successful applicants will be given a conditional offer of employment, and be required to pass a physical examination, drug test and class 2 criminal background check, including finger printing. - E. Police officer applicants will be required to pass Florida Statute requirements including a polygraph examination, drug screen and psychological evaluation. - F. Any employee who has previously been discharged from the City for cause will not be eligible for rehire for a minimum period of 10 years. - G. Selected applicants will be required to provide any special license(s) or certifications which may be necessary for the position within the probationary period. - H. Selected applicants will be required to provide proof of bondability, if applicable.

-Section 2.04: Hiring
+| Section 2.045: Hiring